OneKey-Network/OneKey-implementation/paf-mvp-frontend/README.md

   - calls the operator (via the operator proxy) to get a new PAF ID value
   - note that this id is **not** yet persisted: to persist it, a subsequent call to `PAF.writeIdsAndPref` must be made

-All methods take at least a `proxyHostName` parameter to locate the operator backend proxy needed to sign and verify messages sent to and received from the operator.
+All these methods take at least a `proxyHostName` parameter to locate the operator backend proxy needed to sign and verify messages sent to and received from the operator.

+- `PAF.getIdsAndPreferences`
+  - no parameter
+  - simply return the list of identifiers and the user preferences, if they exist as 1PC

 See: